thefo66/Cannabis-Supply-Chain-Traceability/cannabis-supply-chain-traceability.md

 The cannabis supply chain has always been complex and fragmented with more distant suppliers and evermore demanding customers, the unique characteristics of this supply chain bring challenges to implementing an effective traceability system.

-The largest companies account for a significant percentage of the industry and have significant technology requirements.
+The largest companies have significant technology requirements.
 The remainder of the industry is comprised of small to medium enterprises, many of which have found niches in specialty products and branding.
 There is also a myriad of other support companies that provide materials, transportation, storage and other services that are also impacted by traceability.

+Part of the goal of the Open Cannabis System is to allow any cannabis enterprise, large to small, the ability to access information at whatever technical level they choose.

 Companies vary greatly in their technical capabilities; from phone, fax and paper based transactions, through robust e-commerce, bar code, and other internal and state or locally mandated systems.
 Their ability to identify implicated product, and perform track and trace activities is directly related to their technical capabilities.